 The majority of our parks and facilities are open during day light hours, from sunrise to sunset.
-The hours for McInnis, McNears Beach, Paradise Beach, and Stafford Lake parks change throughout the year depending on the season and are scheduled as follows:
+The hours for McInnis, McNears Beach, Paradise Beach, Stafford Lake parks change throughout the year depending on the season and are scheduled as follows:

-McNears Beach Park Pool Hours
+McNears Beach Park Pool Hours and Fees

 Open from Memorial Day weekend through Labor Day weekend.
 Access fee - $5.00 per person.